SinaKhalili/notes/Film analysis.md

 The academic field of film analysis.
-A real trove of nuanced thought (I say this unironically), with a healthy amount of baseless self-important pedantry so that it feels like a real academic field.
+A real trove of nuanced interesting thought (I say this unironically), with a healthy amount of baseless self-important pedantry so that it feels like a real academic field.

 ### List of papers I’ve read about film
 | Paper                                                       | Link                           |